telerik/ajax-docs/controls/radiobuttonlist/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance.md

 # WCAG 2.0 and Section 508 Accessibility Compliance

-The interface of **RadCheckBox for ASP.NET AJAX** is level AAA accessible (in compliance with the W3C Web Accessibility Guidelines 2.0) as well as Section 508 compliant.
+The interface of **RadRadioButtonList for ASP.NET AJAX** is level AAA accessible (in compliance with the W3C Web Accessibility Guidelines 2.0) as well as Section 508 compliant.
 It passes the check of the [WAVE](http://wave.webaim.org/) automated content compliance tool for Section 508 and WCAG 2.0 - Compliance Level AAA.

 The control is also visible in Windows High Contrast mode when rendered with Simple skin.